Name: Income From Home Academy. Who created it is a mystery…

-This number ($397) is an absolute fiction based number in my opinion and since I am a marketer by profession, let me tell you WHY they do this:
+This number ($397) is an absolute fiction based number in my opinion and since I am a marketer by profession (read my $1 million affiliate marketing earnings report), let me tell you WHY they do this:

 Any kind of figure that ends with the number 7 sounds appealing to people because it makes them think of LUCK.
 Therefore prices that end with that number usually get more attention.

-But work from home programs, unless they are salary based (and here’s some), will NEVER be able to predict that you can make so and so.
+But work from home programs, unless they are salary based (and here’s 10 legitimate work at home companies), will NEVER be able to predict that you can make so and so.
 It is literally impossible because it is based on a wide variety of factors including the legitimacy of the program, how much you work and how much that work pays you.